Thymus herba-barona

-Thymus herba-barona is a species of thyme native to Corsica, Sardinia, and Majorca.
+Thymus herba-barona is a species of thyme native to Corsica, Sardinia, and Mallorca.
 It is also sometimes known by the common name caraway thyme, as it has a strong scent similar to caraway, for which it can be used as a substitute in any recipe.
 It can be used in cuisine or as an evergreen ground cover plant for the garden.